 These are the college's Strategic Goals for 2017-21:

-1. Students First - The College engages and connects students early and often to people, programs, and services as an integrated educational experience.
+The College engages and connects students early and often to people, programs, and services as an integrated educational experience.
 By providing personalized, proactive support, the College fosters relationships that ensure all students, particularly the historically underserved and marginalized, persist, learn, and succeed.

-4. Vibrancy and Resiliency - The College promotes a culture of innovation, entrepreneurship, sustainability, and transparent communication.
+The College promotes a culture of innovation, entrepreneurship, sustainability, and transparent communication.
 Proactive, effective, and efficient operational systems and governance and data-informed approaches to planning, decision-making, and resource allocation provide a high level of service to our students, community, and to one another.

 State PD Guidelines, ISLO’s and ARC Strategic Goals necessary for Flex/PD credit: